Southern Research and Outreach Center

 These are some of the questions I have researched in the past.
 I began working with Dr. Vince Fritz in July 2008.
 We are studying the potential to enhance beneficial phytonutrients in plants, specifically glucosinolates in Brassicas.
 These compounds have been linked with the prevention of various forms of cancer.
 We are studying cultivar differences in various light and mulch environments, but also studying the potential for exogenous plants hormones to increase glucosinolate concentration in the plants.

 I also help coordinate other horticulture research at the SROC.
-I oversee the ornamental flower breeding plots at the SROC and work on various vegetable research, as well as the NC7 Woody Ornamental Trials.
-I am also in charge of our new hop research plots, which bridge aspects of phytonutrient and production research.
+I oversee the ornamental flower breeding plots at the SROC and work on various vegetable research.
+I am also in charge of our new hop research plots.

 For all of these projects, I ensure we have a place to grow the plants, we have all of the materials we need, and the plants get into and out of the field when they should and in the right condition.
 I design specifics of how the experiments will be set up in the field, what data will be collected, and how the data will be analyzed.
 I also extract and analyze many of the phytonutrients we study using HPLC, and I help to disseminate results as necessary.
 Most importantly, I get to spend time outside with plants of a very regular basis.